warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 Cloudant warehousing has a 'rescan' facility.
 This rescans the structure of the Cloudant database, and determines the new schema required in dashDB.
-The old tables within dashDB are then dropped, new tables created using the new schema, and finally the current Cloudant data is loaded as a fresh replication.
+The old tables within dashDB that were created during the previous scan are then dropped, new tables created using the new schema, and finally the current Cloudant data is loaded as a fresh 'initial load'.

 To use the rescan facility,
 first ensure that your warehouse is not running.